Marbury v. Madison: The Enduring Legacy of Judicial Review.

 Marbury v.
 Madison is significant for several reasons:

-• Established Judicial Review: This is perhaps the most significant outcome.
-It gave the Supreme Court (and by extension, all federal courts) the authority to strike down laws passed by Congress or actions taken by the President if they violate the Constitution.
-It cemented the judiciary's role as an equal and independent branch of government.
+Judicial Review: This is arguably the case's most important result.
+It granted the Supreme Court (and consequently all federal courts) the power to overturn presidential actions or laws passed by Congress if they are unconstitutional.
+The judiciary's status as an independent and equal branch of government was solidified by this ruling.

-• Checks and Balances: It reinforced the system of checks and balances, ensuring that no single branch of government becomes too powerful.
-The judiciary acts as a crucial check on the legislative and executive branches.
+Checks and Balances: By strengthening the system of checks and balances, it made sure that no one branch of government grew too strong.
+One of the most important checks on the legislative and executive branches is the judiciary.

 References